dyno-might/dyno-might.github.io/about.md

 Until then, here's what I suggest:

 * First priority in life: Your physical health.
 (No health → no life.)
-* Second priority: *Reasonable* financial security your second priority.
-(No food → no way to think about anything else.)
+* Second priority: *Reasonable* financial security.
+(No food → no way to do anything else.)
 * Third priority: Good relationships with friends and family.
 (Lonely and depressed → no way to do anything else.)

 After that you can do whatever.
 I'd like it if you didn't worry about being weird, but it's up to you.